 The Africa Business Club at Harvard Business School will be hosting the Africa Business Conference New Venture Competition on March 2, 2018 in Boston, MA.
 Applications open online on November 20th and close December 15th, 2017.

-The 19th Africa Business Conference will be held in Boston, MA from February 17th to February 18th, 2017 under the theme “Partnering for Prosperity: Working Together to Build a Strong and Inclusive Africa".
+The 20th Africa Business Conference will be held in Boston, MA from March 2nd to March 3rd, 2018 under the theme “Values And Value-Chains: Africa In A New Global Era".
 As part of the conference, the New Venture Competition will showcase the diversity of entrepreneurs making a difference on the continent today.

 From the pool of applications, 10 finalists will be invited to pitch their business in front of approximately 700 attendees and receive feedback from a panel of experienced judges.
 The competition winner and runner-up will be awarded cash prizes of $10,000 and $5,000, respectively.

 The finalists will have the opportunity to participate in the Startup Lab, a workshop for early-stage entrepreneurs to solicit advice from conference participants.
 Conference participants and Harvard Business School faculty and students with experience in strategy, operations, finance, and other relevant business fields will be recruited to engage with the entrepreneurs and help them ideate and solve their problems.

 20 ventures will also have the opportunity to showcase their companies in the Startup Fair networking and recruiting event and attend networking lunches with distinguished panelists.

 The application form will be open from November 20th 2017 – Dec 15th 2017.
 All applications must be received by December 15th, at 5pm EST. Please apply via one of the below options: